MUSIC UNITES US: the Beautiful Gary, IN

 What struck me first about Gary was its beauty.

-What impressed me most about Gary was the warmth of its people.
+What impressed me most about Gary was its people.
 They welcomed me with such warmth and hospitality, sharing fond childhood memories and the anecdotes about the bonds of their tight-knit community.
 So many people inspired me with their community service and volunteering efforts, mentoring young people, encouraging entrepreneurship, and supporting local artists.
+(The artist featured on the walls of Tiny’s Coffee Bar was Chiara Young.)

-When I told the people in Gary about what I did, they were so excited about my research on the power of music, and my mission to deliver music for social good.
+When I told the people in Gary about what I did, they were so excited.
+They made me feel so appreciated for my research on the power of music, and my mission to deliver music for healing and unity.
 Here is a video compilation of my music sharing during my stay there in Gary.

 Makiko in Gary, IN – MUSIC UNITES US